bees4honey/mobile_vin_scanner/README.md

 2. Android https://play.google.com/store/apps/details?id=com.bees4honey.vinscanner

 ### Download appropriate project to try it in your app:
-1. ios_scanner_sdk - native iOS project, which you can build and try.
+1. ios_scanner - native iOS project, which you can build and try.
-2. android_scanner_sdk - native Android project.
+2. android_scanner - native Android project.
 3. phonegap_vin_scanner_plugin - PhoneGap plugin for iOS and Android platforms.

 ## Licensing